 La Cigale French Markets

 Have we really compiled the best Auckland Markets for you to visit if we haven’t included La Cigale?
 No, of course not.
-Remaining one of our absolute top picks, La Cigale in Britomart and Parnell transports you to France—minus the expensive plane ticket!
-Think buttery croissants, melting pan au chocolat, aged cheeses, fresh seafood paella, smoked salmon, cream eclairs—the list goes on but we’re sure you’re already drooling.
+Remaining one of our absolute top picks, La Cigale in Britomart and Parnell transports you to France—minus the expensive plane ticket.
+Think buttery croissants, melting pain au chocolat, aged cheeses, fresh seafood paella (Spanish but hey), smoked salmon, cream eclairs—the list goes on but we’re sure you’re already drooling.
 If you haven’t already visited these legendary markets, make sure you head down to La Cigale in Britomart and Parnell on Saturday mornings for all these French delicacies.
-And lucky for us, Parnell is open on Sundays too, in case you’re needing a double hit!
+And lucky for us, Parnell is open on Sundays too, in case you’re needing a double hit.

 Catalina Bay Farmers' Market

-Now that the warm season is here, Catalina Bay Farmers' Market is a must.
+Catalina Bay Farmers' Market is an absolute must.
 Located on the waterfront on Hobsonville Point, Catalina Bay offers not only killer stalls but also a banger of a view.
 The stalls at this market include fresh produce and some of the best doughnuts in town from Gourmet Gannet.
 These bakers go beyond the regular balls of fried dough, we're talking lamington doughnuts filled with fresh cream.
 Breakfast of champs or what?